A Quick background of CYC-Net

 Funding

 CYC-Net is provided open access to all its users.
-However, it is only through financial support received by universities, colleges, training facilities, service organisations and agencies, associations and individuals that CYC-Net is able to provide a valuable resource serving the learning needs of the wider Child and Youth Care community.
+However, it is only through financial support received by universities, colleges, training facilities, service organisations and agencies, professional associations and individuals that CYC-Net is able to provide a valuable resource serving the learning needs of the wider Child and Youth Care community.

 Go here for further information on our funding and how we use our funds.
-Go here for see our list of supports and our financial statements.

 People and Infrastructure